-If you are managing diabetes, Dr. P. wants you to know that you’re diagnosed, but NOT defeated!
+If you are living with diabetes, Phyllisa wants you to know that you’re diagnosed, but you are NOT defeated!